gabeklein/expressive-mvc/README.md

 <br/>

-<h2 id="concept-context">Access state anywhere <sup>(with context)</sup></h2>
+<h2 id="concept-context">Access state anywhere <sup>(with context!)</sup></h2>

 One of the best features of `Controller` classes is [using Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/), to create and consume the same state from anywhere in your app.

 Of the available static methods, `.create()` will produce a [Provider](https://reactjs.org/docs/context.html#contextprovider) to wrap child-components with.
 Components nested can call the static-method `.get()` on the same constructor to access the nearest instance of that class.

-Thanks to [lazy-updating](#lazy-concept), only properties used by a consumer will trigger render for that component.
-Plus, actions are made available anywhere in your hierarchy, letting distant components cleanly "update" each other through a shared controller.
+Thanks to [lazy-updating](#lazy-concept), only properties used by a consumer will trigger a render for that particular component.
+Plus, actions are made available anywhere in your hierarchy, letting distant components cleanly "update" each other via a shared controller.

 <br/>